gklrajan/MikroBirdDrishti/README.md

 Additional notes: This was originally written with Phoenix SDK (v01.04.00) to integrate an Active Silicon FireBird frame grabber board (P/N: MP-FBD-4XCXP6-2PE8) and a Mikrotron camera (MC4082) running on FW V0.27.033F0.38.925.

-to do: add writing to linkspeed cam register. currently throws a device not ready error.
+To-do: add writing to linkspeed cam register.
+Currently throws a device not ready error.